 You'll need an Instant Pot or a Dutch Oven (if you choose to make it on top of the stove), knives, measuring cups and spoons, garlic mincer, and kitchen string.
 You also need Kitchen Bouquet Browning Sauce and some (vegan) Worcestershire Sauce.

 - 2 small turnips peeled and diced

-- 8 carrots peeled and cut in 2” chunks (or 1# baby carrots)
+- 8 carrots peeled and cut in 2” chunks or 1 pound baby carrots

 - 4 stalks of celery diced

 - 1 ½ pound small Portobello cremini mushrooms washed and quartered if larger size

 - 1 ½ pounds of small red potatoes washed and quartered